Scrummers-Studios/CanklesToAnkles/docs/Project_report.md

   <img src="/docs/imgs/Obstacles_seg_3.png" />
 </p>

+### City level

+In the design of the final level, our objective was to create a city that felt full and alive.
+To achieve this dynamix cityscape while efficiently managing development time, we strategically used the demo scene included in the Synty Studios city pack.

+this pre-designed city scene provided an ideal foundation for our level.
+However, to edit it to our specific requirements, we made significant modifications.
+Initially, we scaled down the city by removing half, using the remaining portion as the level's background to create this sense of a bustling city.

+We then started creating the playable area of the level.
+This involved adding additional buildings and other obstacles and making various adjustments to ensure seamless integration with the game's aesthetic and gameplay needs.

 ## Characters
 “Cankles to Ankles” is a game which takes players on a journey of a man trying to transform his physique from a heavy build to a leaner build.
 The game consists of a total of four playable levels where one can see a gradual size decrease for each level.
 The process to start creating the characters, two pre-made characters were chosen.
 The skinny character remained the same, while for the heavier character, 3 versions were made.